Patient Story | My Leukaemia Diagnosis - A Male Perspective

-In this week's Guest Blog, Paul Golding shares with us his cancer story and offers some great tips on getting through a cancer diagnosis and treatment as well as some insights into how you could best support a loved one going through cancer.
+In this week's Patient Story, Paul Golding shares with us his cancer story and offers some great tips on getting through a cancer diagnosis and treatment as well as some insights into how you could best support a loved one going through cancer.

 How did you find out you had cancer?